mongru/EXPAT__PAL__1.0/README.md

 and:

 ```
-npm start
+npm start & navigate to http://localhost:8080/
 ```

-& have fun editing!
+Have fun editing!

 ## Built With